Visa Options for Studying in New Zealand – Students Visa

 Post Study Work visa

-Students generally apply for the post-study work experience after they have completed their education and now want to take up some practical experience related to their professional field.
+Students typically apply for post-study work experience after completing their education and seek practical knowledge related to their professional field.

-With post-study work visa, you can work for any employer for up to one year.
-You can also apply for two years of post-study work visa (employer-assisted) if you have a full time work in the same area as of your qualification.
+With a post-study work visa, you can work for any employer for up to one year.
+You can also apply for a two-year post-study work visa (employer-assisted) if you have full-time work in the same area as your qualification.

 Things to know about the Post Study Work visa